AppImage/docs.appimage.org/source/introduction/upstream.rst

 Advantages
 ----------

-Upstream packaging has a lot of advantages:  first and foremost, it allows the application author to control the entire user experience from how the user gets the application to how it works. it also allows the original author of an application to support the application since no unauthorised changes or made to it by third parties.
-For end-users, it is clear that the original application author is who is responsible for fixing bugs come out as there is no shared responsibility between the application author and the third party, e.g. a Linux distribution, that has distributed the application.
+Upstream packaging has a lot of advantages:  first and foremost, it allows the application author to control the entire user experience from how the user gets the application to how it works.
+It also allows the original author of an application to support the application since no unauthorised changes are made to it by third parties.
+For end-users, it is clear that the original application author is who is responsible for fixing bugs as there is no shared responsibility between the application author and the third party, e.g. a Linux distribution, that has distributed the application.

 Disadvantages